Storyblok Raises $80M Series C - Read News

 From here on out, it's just a matter of repeating the same process for all custom blocks.
 And by adding some CSS and JS, you can create either simple or very complex layouts using the Storyblok interface.

-Section titled Publishing your page Publishing your page
+Publishing your page

 So far you’ve been previewing your changes within Storyblok, but once you’re happy with your page’s look and feel, you can make it available in the Magento 2 website by clicking the Publish button in the top right.